President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 • Be open about things that you haven’t figured out.

-When asked about where he sees Pakistan’s startup landscape in 3-5 years, Aatif described a pretty bullish outlook:
+When asked about where he sees Pakistan’s startup landscape in 3-5 years, Awan described a pretty bullish outlook:

 “Next 3-5 years are going to be really exciting.
 The three largest series A rounds have all happened in the last 8 months.
 We’ll see this trend continue and more capital will pour into Pakistan.
 We’ll also see a lot more ‘Wapistanis,’ Pakistanis returning from Silicon Valley and other global tech hubs.”